-What follows is a brief consensus view of the history of the Roman Catholic Order of the Holy Sepulchre (there was also a Byzantine Order of the Holy Sepulchre, but this appears to have faded away).
-For a much more detailed historical exposition, with numerous references, see the relevant entry on the Almanach de la Cour website.
+What follows is a brief consensus view of the history of the Roman Catholic Order of the Holy Sepulchre.
+There was also a Byzantine Order of the Holy Sepulchre, but this appears to have faded away, and the internet domain at which the Byzantine Order's website used to be located is now owned by a cemetery in New York State..

 The origins of the Equestrian Order of the Holy Sepulchre of Jerusalem are generally thought to date back to the First Crusade, when the Crusade's leader, Godfrey de Bouillon, liberated Jerusalem.
 As a component of his reorganization of the religious, military and public bodies of the territories newly freed from Muslim control, he founded the Order of Canons of the Holy Sepulchre.
 According to accounts of the Crusades, the first King of Jerusalem, Baldwin I, assumed the leadership of this canonical order in 1103, and reserved the right for himself and his successors (as agents of the Patriarch of Jerusalem) to appoint Knights to it, should the Patriarch be absent or unable to do so.

 The Order’s members included not only the Regular Canons (Fratres) but also the Secular Canons (Confratres) and the Sergentes.
 The latter were armed knights chosen from the crusader troops for their qualities of valour and dedication; they vowed to obey the Augustinian Rule of poverty and obedience and undertook specifically to defend the Holy Sepulchre and the Holy Places, under the command of the King of Jerusalem.